 Volunteers are needed to help socialized adoptable cats and dogs, participate at adoption events around town, and assist at the spay/neuter center and general shelter. www.athenshumanesociety.org

-Seeking volunteers to drive veterans to their medical appointments and assisting in the office with scheduling and dispatching.
-Contact Donna Ingram, volunteer coordinator, at 1-800-836-5561 ext.
+Seeking volunteers to drive veterans to their medical appointments at the Athens CBOC and VAMC in Augusta, as well as to provide dispatch help in the DAV Athens office.
+Contact Donna Ingram at 1-800-836-5561 ext.
 5959 or email@example.com

 Reiki is an ancient Japanese technique of healing which reduces stress and promotes relaxation.
 Each circle involves meditation, sound healing, and Reiki treatments.
 Second and fourth Thursday of each month, 7–9 p.m. $10 suggested donation. firstname.lastname@example.org, www.heartpathstudio.org

 Get individual instruction for graphics, audio or video editing projects or learn to convert albums and cassettes to DVDs and CDs.
 Thursdays, 6 p.m. and Saturdays, 11 a.m.
 706-613-3650